DavidVujic/poetry-multiproject-plugin/README.md

    __init__.py
    code.py

-.workspace (a file that tells the plugin where to find the workspace root)
+workspace.toml (a file that tells the plugin where to find the workspace root)
 ```

-As a fallback, the plugin will look for a `pyproject.toml` or a `.git` folder to determine the workspace root.

 ## Using the preview of Poetry
 This plugin depends on a preview of [Poetry](https://python-poetry.org/) with functionality for adding custom Plugins.